 We operate a global business that exposes us to additional risks.
 We operate in over 100 countries and a significant part of our revenue comes from international sales.
 Pressure to make our pricing structure uniform might require that we reduce the sales price of our software in the U.S. and other countries.
 Operations outside the U.S. may be affected by changes in trade protection laws, policies and measures, and other regulatory requirements affecting trade and investment, including the Foreign Corrupt Practices Act and local laws prohibiting corrupt payments by our employees, vendors, or agents.
 Emerging markets are a significant focus of our international growth strategy.
 The developing nature of these markets presents a number of risks.
-Deterioration of social, political, labor, or economic conditions in a specific country or region and difficulties in staffing and managing foreign operations may also adversely affect our operations or financial results.
+Deterioration of social, political, labor, or economic conditions in a specific country or region, such as current uncertainties relating to European sovereign and other debt, and difficulties in staffing and managing foreign operations, may also adversely affect our operations or financial results.
 Although we hedge a portion of our international currency exposure, significant fluctuations in exchange rates between the U.S. dollar and foreign currencies may adversely affect our net revenue.